jmalovera10/kedro-devops/docs/guides/cd_pipeline.md

 ## Exercise 2: Define and deploy infrastructure as code (IaC) with Terraform

 In this exercise we are going to deploy our Kedro pipeline to a GCE instance using Terraform and GitHub Actions.
+To work on the skeleton of this exercise you can clone or fork the repository and start working on the `exercises/03-cd-pipeline-terraform` branch.

 ![exercise-2-diagram](assets/exercise-2-diagram.png)
 ### 2.1: Setting up Terraform